Cross-collaborative agile UX/UI Research and Design

 Business Goals

-Business trends and goals articulated by the head of finance are important to consider.
+These are the business trends and goals articulated by the head of finance that were closely considered.

 - Classes drive the most revenue (drop-ins, class packages, and memberships) and should thus be the primary CTA.

-- Private parties, events, and workshops increase revenue streams that can help to push profits “over the top” so they need clear user flows.
+- Private parties, events, and workshops can increase revenue streams that help push profits “over the top,” so they require clear user flows.

-- There’s a demand for youth programs but it’s hard to find people to teach kids.
+- There’s a demand for youth programs, but it’s challenging to find qualified individuals to teach children.

 User Goals

-There are a handful of different users because there are a handful of different ways to play.
+There are a handful of different users because there are so many ways to play.
 Here are some of their desires and motivations:

-- Most users are looking for fitness classes that are more playful and nurturing to the inner child than cardio or weight lifting.
+- Most users are looking for fitness classes that are more playful and nurturing to their inner child than traditional cardio or weightlifting.

 - Many admire cool tricks and want to build skills.

-- Community and relationship building is a motivator that typically prompts students’ growth with a coach.
+- Community and relationship building are motivators that typically prompt students’ growth with a coach.

-- Performance opportunities like showcases motivate some users.
+- Performance opportunities, such as showcases, motivate some users.

-- Some want to rent space for private parties or public workshops.
+- Some want to rent space for private lessons, parties, or public workshops.

 Problem